mithun50/MicPish/README.md

 ## Usage

 1. **Expose the Server**:
-   - The script will use the Portforwarding using the "ssh tunnel"
+   - The script will use the Portforwarding using the "SSH tunnel"

 2. **Access the Web Interface**:
-   - After starting the server, navigate to the provided URL and Send it to Victim(either local or the ssh tunnel public URL).
+   - After starting the server, navigate to the provided URL and Send it to Victim(either local or the SSH tunnel public URL).

 3. **Capture Data**:
    - The server captures images and logs IP-based geolocation data whenever a user accesses the `/` endpoint.